SMK Pusat Bandar Puchong (1): 2009 - 2024

 Our yearly event.
-Took place on the 21st of February this year.
+Took place on 21 February this year.
 Students of all forms participated in this event, either by helping or by running itself.
 The route is divided into two, one for the boys and one for the girls, the boys were made to run a longer distance compared to the girls.
 At the end of the run, top ten runners for each category were given prizes.
-This is the most anticipated even of the year in preparation for our Sports day not long afterwards.
-Marks were given to the specific sport house(rumah sukan) of green, yellow, blue or red.
+This is the most anticipated event of the year in preparation for our Sports day not long afterwards.
+Marks were given to the specific sport house (rumah sukan) of green, yellow, blue or red.